Note

 Access to this page requires authorization.
 You can try changing directories.

-Azure CNI Powered by Cilium combines the robust control plane of Azure CNI with the data plane of Cilium to provide high-performance networking and security.
+Azure CNI Powered by Cilium combines the robust control plane of Azure Container Networking Interface (CNI) with the data plane of Cilium to provide high-performance networking and security.

 IP Address Management (IPAM) with Azure CNI Powered by Cilium

-Azure CNI Powered by Cilium can be deployed using two different methods for assigning pod IPs:
+You can deploy Azure CNI Powered by Cilium with two different methods for assigning pod IPs:

 - Assign IP addresses from an overlay network (similar to Azure CNI Overlay mode)